thecosmicslug/NESalizer/README.md

 ## CHANGES ##
 The input system has been replaced, Gamepad support has been added.
 Save-States are now saved to disk, with 10 slots to change between for each ROM.
+SRAM support has been added for ROMs that support it - Only tested with Legend of Zelda so far.
+NES Test ROM support has been added back, improved it a little.. now it can load a list of testroms to run through.
+Program arguments have been rewritten, No Arguments will launch the ROM Select Dialog.
+Other options are below

+'./nesalizer -f "/roms/romname.nes"' - Will Load the ROM specified.
+'./nesalizer -t "/testlist.txt"' - Will run through the ROMs specified in the text-file.
+'./nesalizer -n' - Override ROM detection to always choose NTSC.
+'./nesalizer -p' - Override ROM detection to always choose PAL.

 Having finally added a method to load ROMs at runtime, I am now looking into expanding that with configurable inputs and re-add Ulf's original rewind-code now that the emulator is running at proper speed.